-Public Act 92-0402, allows for the option of self-administration of asthma medication at school.
-This law is specific for asthma medication only.
-If a parent wishes to have the student self-administer the medication, we must have a physician's order on file and a waiver of liability from the parent.
+Public Act 92-0402 also allows for the option of self-administration of asthma medication at school.
+If a parent wishes to have the students self-administer the medication, we must have a physician's order on file and a waiver of liability from the parent.
 These forms are available from the health office at your child's school.